Free PM skills repos vs ProductLobster.

 |---|---|---|

-| What you get | A folder of prompts you fork or copy-paste | A hosted senior PM that runs the work, captures decisions, and validates output |
+| What you get | Installable Agent Skills and multi-skill workflows you run in your own Claude Code or Codex | A hosted senior PM that runs the work, captures decisions, and validates output |

 | Cost | Free, plus the LLM tokens you pay your own provider | Free during beta.
 Plus $29/mo, Pro $79/mo, Studio $200/mo when billing opens. |